ismaberra/ml-higgs-classification/README.md

 ## My Contribution

-This project was completed as part of **CS-433 Machine Learning** at EPFL (double diploma EPFL–ETH Zurich).
+This project was completed as part of **Machine Learning** at EPFL.

 I was involved in all major components of the project: